balmli/no.almli.heatingcontroller/README.md

 The 'HeatingController' is a device to easily manage temperatures and modes for thermostats and sockets for heating.

-#### Install

-To install the device:

-1. At the 'HeatingController' device.
-2. Select 'Price area' and 'Currency' in 'Advanced settings' for utility prices.
-3. Adjust start and end hours in 'Advanced settings'.

-##### Default periods

-Default values for periods:

-- Comfort mode for working days: 05:00 - 22:30
-- Comfort mode for weekends and holidays: 07:00 - 23:00
-- Work hours: 07:00 - 14:00

 #### Modes

 The device has modes for: